albietz/python-itertools/_episodes/02-terminating-iterators.md

 ~~~
 {: .output}

-In this example, we have a group of seven letters and a list of five Booleans which are passed into the `compress`
+In this example, we have a group of seven letters and a list of five Booleans which are passed to the `compress`
-function.
-The `compress` function will go through each respective iterable and check the first against the second.
+iterable. `compress` will go through each iterable argument and check the first against the second.
 If the second has a matching `True`, then it will be kept.
 If it’s a `False`, then that item will be dropped.
-Thus
-if you study the example above, you will notice that we have a `True` in the first, third and fourth positions which
+So, in the example above, you will notice that the `bools` list has `True` in the first, third and fourth positions which
-correspond with A,C and D.
+correspond with A,C and D from the `letters` string.

 ### `itertools.dropwhile(predicate, iterable)`